 Everybody agrees that this is a cool toy, but some reviews talk about its expensive price tag, which they think should be a bit lower.
 Pricing for the littleBits Avengers Hero Inventor Kit ranges from $145 to $155.
 You can buy this from the littleBits store or online retailer sites such as Amazon.

-- Just plug, clip, and play!
+- EASY SETUP: Just plug, clip, and play!
 No programming knowledge needed or cumbersome software installation.
 With set up...

 The Makey Makey Classic can make learning STEM concepts a whole lot easier and fun.
 Unlike other kits, however, this kit will appeal to your and your kid's inner MacGyver.
 The Makey Makey kit requires your kids to use everyday objects as part of your inventions.